renatogalera/ai-commit/README.md

 ## How it Works

 1. **Check Git**
-   Ensures you’re in a valid Git repository and there are staged changes.
+   Ensures you’re in a valid Git repository and that there are staged changes.

 2. **Retrieve Diff & Filter Lock Files**
-   Pulls the staged diff and removes lock files (`go.mod`, `go.sum`, etc.) from analysis.
+   Retrieves the staged diff and filters out lock files (e.g., `go.mod`, `go.sum`) from analysis.

 3. **Generate AI Prompt**
-   Assembles a request including your diff, commit type, and desired language.
+   Builds a prompt including your diff, commit type, and any additional context to send to the AI provider.

 4. **AI Request**
-   Calls the selected AI provider's chat completion endpoint (either OpenAI or Gemini) with the prompt, retrieving a commit message.
+   Calls the chosen AI provider’s chat completion endpoint (either OpenAI or Gemini) to obtain a commit message.

 5. **Sanitize & Format**
-   Applies Conventional Commits formatting, optionally adds an emoji prefix if requested, and substitutes into any template you provide.
+   Applies Conventional Commits formatting, optionally adds an emoji prefix, and inserts the result into a custom template if provided.

 6. **Interactive UI**
-   Presents a TUI to review and optionally regenerate the commit message unless `--force` is used.
+   Displays a TUI for you to review, regenerate, or modify the commit message (unless `--force` is used).

 7. **Commit & (Optional) Semantic Release**
-   Commits your changes.
-If `--semantic-release` is enabled, AI-Commit:
-   - Reads the current version tag.
-   - Generates a recommended next version (either via AI suggestion or manually via TUI).
-   - Creates a new Git tag.
+   Commits your changes and, if enabled, uses semantic release to generate a new version tag based on the commit message.

 8. **Interactive Commit Splitting (optional)**
-   If `--interactive-split` is used, AI-Commit shows a separate TUI that breaks the diff into chunks, letting you select what belongs in each commit.
-Each partial commit is also assigned an AI-generated commit message.
+   If enabled with `--interactive-split`, the tool lets you select diff chunks for partial commits, generating separate commit messages for each.

 ---